Crabbox docs

 Modal Provider

-Modal is a delegated run provider.
-Crabbox shells out to the local Modal Python client for Sandbox lifecycle, file upload, status/list, and command execution.
-Modal owns sandbox state and process transport; Crabbox owns local config, repo claims, sync manifests and guardrails, slugs, timing summaries, and normalized list/status rendering.
+Modal is a delegated-run provider.
+Crabbox shells out to the local Modal Python client to manage Sandbox lifecycle, upload files, query status, and run commands.
+Modal owns the sandbox state and process transport; Crabbox owns local config, repo claims, sync manifests and guardrails, slugs, timing summaries, and the normalized list/status output.
+There is no SSH target.

-Use Modal when commands should run in Modal Sandboxes and you do not need a Crabbox SSH target.
-Use AWS, Hetzner, Static SSH, Namespace Devbox, Semaphore, Sprites, or Daytona when you need crabbox ssh, VNC, code-server, or Actions hydration.
+Use Modal when commands should run in Modal Sandboxes and you do not need a Crabbox SSH box.
+Reach for a provisioned SSH provider (AWS, Hetzner, Azure, GCP, static SSH) or another delegated provider instead when you need crabbox ssh, VNC, code-server, or Actions hydration — none of those surfaces exist on Modal.

 #Prerequisites